 A doctor may choose to give vitamin B12 shots or may prescribe sublingual vitamin B12 tablets.
 These tablets are placed under the tongue.
 As the tablet dissolves, some of the vitamin can be absorbed through the lining of the mouth, bypassing the digestive tract.

 Boosting the intake of vitamin B12 from the diet may also be helpful.
 Only foods from animals contains the vitamin.
-These foods include meats, fish, dairy products and eggs.
+These foods include meats, fish, dairy products, and eggs.
 Vegans eat no food from animal sources.
-However, lots of vegan foods are fortified with vitamin B12.
-These include many non-dairy milks, vegan meat substitutes and fortified cereals.
+Lots of vegan foods are fortified with vitamin B12, however.
+These include many non-dairy milks, vegan meat substitutes, and fortified cereals.
 It's not a good idea to eat massive amounts of one type of food in order to obtain a particular nutrient, though.
 A diet needs to be balanced.

 Bacteria are used to produce the vitamin B12 in supplements and fortified foods.
 Some of the bacteria living in our large intestine make vitamin B12, too, but it's unclear how much of this nutrient we absorb.
 Most vitamin absorption takes place in the small intestine.

-Correcting a vitamin B12, vitamin B6 or folate deficiency may solve a memory problem.
-There is no evidence that supplements containing these vitamins improve memory in people who already have adequate levels of each nutrient, however.
+Correcting a vitamin B12, vitamin B6, or folate deficiency may solve a memory problem.
+I've found no evidence indicating that supplements containing these vitamins improve memory in people who already have adequate levels of each nutrient, however.

 Food Sources of Folate (Folic Acid) and Vitamin B6

 Leafy green vegetables are a good source of folate, which is a member of the vitamin B family.
 Synthetic folate is sold as folic acid.
 All of the B vitamins dissolve in water.
-Foods containing B vitamins shouldn't be cooked by a method that involves a lot of water, such as boiling, since some of the nutrients will be lost.
+Foods containing the vitamins shouldn't be cooked by a method that involves a lot of water, such as boiling, since some of the nutrients will enter the water and be lost.